Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 show grants to share cross_database_share;
 ```

-- GLOBAL_SALES_SHARE should have
-  - usage on global_sales DB
-  - usage on global_sales.online_retail schema
-  - select on customer, lineitem and nation tables in global_sales.online_retail schema

-- INVENTORY_SHARE should have
-  - usage on products DB
-  - reference_usage on references DB
-  - usage on internal and public schema in the products DB
-  - usage on products.internal.item_quantity() table function

-- CROSS_DATABASE_SHARE should have
-  - usage on cross_database DB
-  - reference_usage on references and sales DB
-  - usage on cross_database.public schema
-  - usage on cross_database.public.morning_sales view

 #### Verify location, type and owner of governance policies
 We have built 6 masking policies, 4 object tags and 2 row access policies that we use to protect our data.
 Observe their details like which schema are these policies kept in, who owns them etc.